bleaktwig/yuadrem-wiki/docs/religion/index.md

 The oth scholars hailing from Ignelli were the first to conceptualize the tides.
 They learned that the tides are intrinsically woven into sentience.
 As tightly tied threads between sentient creatures, a change in the tidal alignment in one has profound effects in that of those nearby.
-% Each tide was then assosiated with a symbol and an entity, to give a more concrete face to it and facilitate its worship.
+% Each tide was then associated with a symbol and an entity, to give a more concrete face to it and facilitate its worship.

 The blue tide is represented by a blue unfinished book, representing the eternal pursuit of knowledge.
 The gold tide is symbolized as a seed or an egg, telling of the coming of future life with proper nourishment.